krystalcode/go-mantis-shrimp/README.md

 The name is probably going to change as the scope and architecture of the project becomes clearer by the time it reaches its first stable version.

 ## Architecture
 Even though the architecture is still a subject for debate, we aim to create an extensible and scalable microservices architecture.
-Currently the following components exist:
+APIs are provided for managing and operating different parts of the system, and executable components can be developed using them to fit your requirements.

+### APIs
-* Watch API: for managing watches and triggering their evaluation.
+* Watch API: manages Watches, evaluates them and triggers their Actions.
+* Watch Cron API: manages Cron Schedules i.e. Watches that need to be evaluated and triggered at regular intervals.
+* Action API: manages and triggers Actions.

+### Executable Components
-* Watch Cron: plugin for triggering evaluation of watches (via Watch API) in regular intervals
+* Watch Cron: triggers Cron Schedules at regular intervals

-* Action API: for triggering an action
+### Watch Types
+* Health Check Watch: checks the status of an external service and triggers an action depending on whether the service is accessible and depending on the response's HTTP status code is a desired one.

+### Action Types
-* Action Chat Message: plugin for sending a message to a chat application e.g. Rocket Chat, Slack, HipChat etc.
+* Action Chat Message: sends a message to a chat application e.g. Rocket Chat, Slack, HipChat etc.

 ## How do I get set up?
 The project is very new and we will only provide instructions for setting up a development environment for contributing at this stage.